Communication Styles – What’s Yours?

 Oliver and Denise Marcelle are speakers and marriage mentors who are passionate about relationships and helping couples discover and live out their own unique, God-ordained marriage.
 With a candid look at times into their own marriage, couples find them relatable and are encouraged to do the work needed to align their own relationship more closely to what God has designed.

-Oli and Denise have created and conducted seminars, facilitated at conferences, wedding party dinners, small groups settings, and one-on-one marriage and pre-marital mentoring sessions.
+Oli and Denise have created and conducted seminars, facilitated at conferences, spoken for wedding party dinners and small groups sessions.
+They also do one-on-one marriage and pre-marital mentoring.

 It is their belief that all relationships stand a chance, if given the right tools.